 What is the function of the crankshaft sensor?

-- The engine is not starting
+- The engine does not start

-- Engine died while driving
+- The engine dies while driving

 - Check Engine light